TCPHijinks/Desktop-Mascot/TO DO.md

 ## Future Updates:
 * Settings menu (right-click on mascot).
 * Ability to easily add custom mascots.
+* Ability to have multiple mascots at once.
 * Knock on monitor/special action if user inactive.
 * Mascot is startled if user opens a window when it's distracted.
 * Mascot does action and audio when clicked.